samrity-27/samrity-27/README.md

   - main components velveth - create the hash table and reads input files (FASTQ/FASTA)  , velvetg - build and simplifies the de brujin graph to assemble the genome

 # SLURM
+- SLURM stands for:
+Simple Linux Utility for Resource Management.

+- It is an open-source workload manager (also called a job scheduler) used on supercomputers or high-performance computing (HPC) clusters to run and manage jobs (scripts/programs).